OWASP/www-chapter-nepal/migrated_content.md

 [Pen Tester Nepal Community](https://www.facebook.com/pentesternepal/)

-For more information on how to support OWASP Nepal chapter in helping organize free and open security meets contact the chapter leaders or mail at nabin.kc@owasp.org
+For more information on how to support OWASP Nepal chapter in helping organize free and open security meets contact the chapter leaders at below emails:
+- nabin.kc@owasp.org
+- nirmal.dahal@owasp.org

 _______________________________________________________________________________________________________________________________________